Basic Information about Mercury

 This airborne mercury can fall to the ground in raindrops, in dust, or simply due to gravity (known as “air deposition”).
 The amount of mercury deposited in a given area depends on how much mercury is released from local, regional, national, and international sources.

 Emissions from Power Plants

 Since mercury occurs naturally in coal and other fossil fuels, when people burn these fuels for energy, the mercury becomes airborne and goes into the atmosphere.
-In the United States, power plants that burn coal to create electricity account for about half of all manmade mercury emissions (Source: 2011 National Emissions Inventory, version 2, Technical Support Document (August 2015))(discussion starts on page 32 of the PDF document).
+In the United States, power plants that burn coal to create electricity account for about 42 percent of all manmade mercury emissions (Source: 2014 National Emissions Inventory, version 1, Technical Support Document (December 2016)(PDF)(discussion starts on page 2-25 of the PDF document).

 Other Causes of Mercury Air Emissions

 - Burning wood that contains mercury